 Welcome to the October edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.

-From creating a paper alternative to single-use plastic poly bags to boosting efficiency with artificial intelligence, here are five things that caught our attention this month.
+From a reusable container redefining refill systems to innovative packaging for enteral patients, here are five things that caught our attention this month.

 WHO: Rocket Industrial